Serotoninene/protoizicontent/README.md

-[X] [stripe] instead of creating subscription everytime, if already subscription, hit update rather than create [X] handle the delete subscription part, when clicking on free tier button [X] add the correct webhook secret to vercel's env variables [] limit access to video creation in function of the role [] generate the production stripe keys (all the env variables but also the products api) [] set up the project
+[X] [stripe] instead of creating subscription everytime, if already subscription, hit update rather than create [X] handle the delete subscription part, when clicking on free tier button [X] add the correct webhook secret to vercel's env variables [X] add a videoCount to the user table
+[] limit access to video creation in function of the role [] generate the production stripe keys (all the env variables but also the products api) [] set up the project